Xceptance/xlt-documentation/content/en/xlt/load-testing/Manual/470-load-configuration.md

 com.xceptance.xlt.loadtests.default.loadFactor = 0/1.0, 1h/1.0, 1h/1.5, 2h/1.5, 2h/0.5
 ```

-Note that a variable load factor cannot be used together with variable users (or arrival rate).
+Note that a variable load factor cannot be used with variable users (or arrival rate).
 Only one of them can be variable.

 The application of a load factor always involves some kind of rounding.
 Computed values will always be *rounded up* to the smallest integer number that is greater than or equal to the computed value (because arithmetic rounding would mean that test cases with a computed value of less than 0.5 are not run at all for the entire period of time this load factor is effective).
 Hence, users have to explicitly configure a load factor of 0.0 for a certain test case when they want it not to be run.